intheloop/codex/README.md

 - **`reasoningSummary: "auto"`** - Automatically adapts summary verbosity
 - **`textVerbosity: "medium"`** - Balanced output length

 These defaults match the official Codex CLI behavior and can be customized (see Configuration below).
-GPT-5.1 requests automatically start at `reasoningEffort: "none"`, while Codex/Codex Mini presets continue to clamp to their supported levels.
+GPT-5.1 requests automatically start at `reasoningEffort: "none"`, while Codex/Codex Mini presets continue to clamp to their supported levels, and GPT-5.2 keeps `reasoningEffort: "medium"` but accepts `xhigh` while mapping `none`/`minimal` to `low`.

 ## Configuration Reference